Our governance processes guide us in achieving our mission and meeting public expectations of probity, accountability and transparency.

 - standardising contracts and approach-to-market templates, using clear and simple language;

 - ensuring information is easily accessible through the electronic advertisement of business opportunities and electronic submission for responses; and

 - using electronic systems to facilitate the Department of Finance’s Procurement On-Time Payment Policy for Small Business, including payment cards.

-We recognise the importance of ensuring that small businesses are paid on time.
-Statistics on SMEʼs participation in Commonwealth Government procurement are available on the Department of Finance's website at https://finance.gov.au/government/procurement/statistics-australian-government-procurement-contracts.
+ASIO recognises the importance of ensuring that small businesses are paid on time.
+The results of the survey of Australian Government Payments to Small Business are available at www.finance.gov.au/government/procurement/statistics-australian-government-procurement-contracts.